Anarchism in Portugal: History

-From the 1850s, the thought and writings of Pierre-Joseph Proudhon considerably influenced the first workers' associations and writers.
+During the 1850s, the first Portuguese workers' organisations were established along mutualist lines, influenced by the writings of Pierre-Joseph Proudhon.
+By the 1870s, some of these organisations began to federate together and dedicate themselves to class struggle, with the Portuguese Socialist Party (PSP) becoming the first national workers' organisation in the country.
 The Portuguese section of the International Workingmen's Association was formed in 1871.
-The doctor and writer Eduardo Maia, initially a socialist, turned towards anarchism after reading the works of Peter Kropotkin.
-As a member of the Portuguese section of the International Association of Workers, he was considered one of the first Portuguese anarchists.

-In 1886, Antero de Quental, Eça de Queiros, Guerra Junqueiro and Ramalho Ortigão formed the Cenáculo, a group of anarchist intellectuals in revolt against the political, social and intellectual conventions of their time.
-He would later be one of the founders of the Portuguese Socialist Party.
+During this time, the two-party system that governed the Kingdom of Portugal broke down, before finally collapsing in the 1890s.
+As constitutional monarchy lost popularity, republicanism, anarchism and syndicalism began to gain ground.

 Emergence of the libertarian movement

 The first anarchist groups appeared in the mid-1880s.
 A period of intense editorial activity then began, as several dozen anarchist periodicals were published throughout the country.
 Under the influence of Élisée Reclus and Peter Kropotkin, libertarian communism appeared in Lisbon and Porto around 1886–1887, with the publication of a few libertarian periodicals and the establishment of the first agitprop groups.
 The Portuguese state also legalized trade unions in 1891.

 Along with trade unionism, propaganda was developed in particular by journalist José do Vale, editor of the newspapers O Petardo and La Dinamite.
 The "exemplary gesture" is practically daily and appears, in a way, as a complement to "legal action", when this has exhausted its possibilities.
 A wave of individual attacks targeted journalists (such as Manuel Pinheiro Chagas in February 1888 for disrespecting Louise Michel), bosses, representatives of the State or the judiciary such as Judge Barros in 1896.

 Faced with the specter of "revolutionary terror", the State adopted in 1896 – following the example of the French villainous laws – a special law against anarchist activities.
 This law reproduced in Portugal the repressive policies of other countries which targeted anarchists and the labor movement, culminating in the International Conference of Rome for the Social Defense Against Anarchists in 1898.

-This new legal instrument now allowed the arrest of anyone who "supports, defends or incites, orally or in writing, a subversive action [...] or professes anarchist doctrines".
-The press was formally prohibited from reporting on activities, police investigations and proceedings concerning anarchists.
-The courts expelled "hundreds of dangerous or suspect workers" to Guinea-Bissau, Mozambique and especially Timor.